Evening: Astronomy

 Despite the less favorable lighting conditions for optical astronomy, evening can be useful for observing objects orbiting close to the Sun.
-Evening (and morning) serves as the optimum time for viewing the inferior planets Venus and Mercury.
+Both evening and morning serve as the optimal times for viewing the inferior planets Venus and Mercury.
 It is a popular time to hunt for comets, as their tails grow more prominent as these objects draw closer to the Sun.
 The evening (and morning) twilight is used to search for near-Earth asteroids that orbit inside the orbit of the Earth.
 In mid-latitudes, spring evenings around the time of the equinox―that is, the March one in the Northern Hemisphere and the September equinox to the south of the equator―are favorable for viewing the zodiacal light.